Pronounced: pah-TEL-ah FRAK-choor

 Patella fracture may cause:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor will look closely at the knee to see if there are signs of fracture.
 A straight leg test may be done.

 Images can evaluate your knee and surrounding structures.
 These may include:

-After surgery, you will need to do physical therapy.
+After surgery, physical therapy will be needed.
 This can involve range-of-motion exercises and stretching .
-You will slowly build strength in the injured leg.
 In some cases, another surgery will be needed to remove the pins and screws.

 Depending on the injury, recovery can take weeks to several months.

 To help reduce your chance of a patella fracture:

 American Physical Therapy Association